kninetimmy/Necksaver_xr/README.md

  J2 NobiWan

-VRNeckSafer tries to help virtual pilots flying in VR to not break their neck while trying to check their six.
+XRNeckSafer tries to help virtual pilots flying in VR to not break their neck while trying to check their six.
 It adds an angular offset to the current viewing angle by pressing a joystick button.
 Currently working with IL2 and DCS with [OpenComposite](https://gitlab.com/znixian/OpenOVR/-/tree/openxr/).

 <img src="https://gitlab.com/NobiWan/vrnecksafer/-/raw/master/VRNeckSafer/Release/VRNSv209.JPG">    <img src="https://gitlab.com/NobiWan/vrnecksafer/-/raw/master/VRNeckSafer/Release/VRNSv209b.JPG">

+The OpenXR API Layer is heavily based on mbucchia's [XR_APILAYER_NOVENDOR_fov_modifier](https://github.com/mbucchia/XR_APILAYER_NOVENDOR_fov_modifier).
+Thanks for this and his kind help!

+This project uses several third-party libraries, which are used and distributed under their own license terms.

 **How to use it:**